Progress report for GNE18-178

 - Survey field-collected SWD for associations with plant pathogenic fungi.
 This will allow us to determine the frequency and mechanism by which adult SWD acquire fungal propagules under field conditions

-The purpose of this project is to evaluate how spotted-wing drosophila (SWD; Drosophila suzukii) impacts the disease epidemiology of fruit rot fungi in fall red-raspberries, by assessing potential vectoring relationships between SWD and two common fungal pathogens, Botrytis cinerea and Cladosporium cladosporioides.
+The purpose of this project is to evaluate how SWD impacts the disease epidemiology of fruit rot fungi in fall red-raspberries, by assessing potential vectoring relationships between SWD and two common fungal pathogens, Botrytis cinerea and Cladosporium cladosporioides.
 Fall-red raspberries are a small, but important component of fruit production in the northeastern United States.
 Typically planted on diversified fruit farms to extend the raspberry growing season, fall raspberries fill an important gap in the harvest schedule between other summer and fall-fruiting crops.
 However, they are vulnerable to both insect and fungal pathogens.

 Currently, pest management in raspberries primarily focuses on two organisms: SWD, an invasive fruit fly, and Botrytis cinerea, the causal agent of grey mold.
 Cladosporium fruit rot, caused by the Cladosporium cladosporioides species complex, may also drive mid-Atlantic raspberry crop loss.
 In raspberries, Cladosporium is currently considered a minor post-harvest pathogen of ripe or overripe fruit.
 However, 2016 surveys of Maryland raspberries reported pre-harvest infection rates as high as 30%, suggesting that Cladosporium may have a more significant economic impact than previously believed.

 Previous studies have demonstrated that larval SWD co-occur with and feed on both Botrytis and Cladosporium in raspberries, indicating an association between these pests.
-However, many aspects of their interactions remain unclear, including the extent to which SWD impacts disease incidence and severity.
-An epidemiological link between SWD and Botrytis or Cladosporium could increase pre-harvest fruit rot incidence and severity, consequentially reducing marketable yield.
+However, many aspects of their interactions remain unclear, including the extent to which SWD impacts fungal disease incidence and severity.
+An epidemiological link between SWD and Botrytis, Cladosporium, or other raspberry pathogens could increase pre-harvest fruit rot incidence and/or severity, consequentially reducing marketable yield.
 In raspberries, interactions with SWD could partially account for the recently observed increase in pre-harvest Cladosporium infections.
 Through more precise management of SWD, raspberry producers may be able to minimize crop loss and control fruit rot fungi with fewer fungicides.
 In addition to increasing profitability (through greater yields and reduced costs for fungicides), this would also increase agricultural sustainability by reducing chemical inputs and delaying the development of fungicide resistance.